unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 13 (10,000 XP)

 **_Magic Resistance_**.
-The nalfeshnee has advantage on saving throws against spells and other magical effects.
+The nalfeshnee has advantage on saving throws against spells and other tek effects.

 **Actions**